Beyond-Finance/dataeng-de-technical-assessment/README.md

 3. Which genre has the shortest average track length?
 4. Which artist shows up in the most playlists?
 5. What album had the most purchases?
+6. Which customer has the highest number of sales in terms of dollars?
+7. Count of customers who have dollar sales more than $40